-This section provides overview, applications, and principles of ceramic resonators.
-Also, please take a look at the list of 15 ceramic resonator manufacturers and their company rankings.
+This section provides an overview for ceramic resonators as well as their applications and principles.
+Also, please take a look at the list of 13 ceramic resonator manufacturers and their company rankings.

 Table of Contents